Home NAS Setup in India: Complete Storage Guide

 OpenMediaVault

-OpenMediaVault (OMV) is lighter weight and runs comfortably on 2 GB RAM.
-It is based on Debian and provides a web-based management interface for:
+OpenMediaVault (OMV) is lighter weight and runs comfortably on just 2 GB RAM.
+Also based on Debian, it provides a web-based management interface for:

 Best for: Raspberry Pi builds and low-spec hardware.
-OMV is less feature-rich than TrueNAS but uses fewer resources and is simpler to manage.
+OMV isn't as feature-rich as TrueNAS, but it uses fewer resources and is simpler to manage.
+Sometimes simpler is exactly what you need.

 # Install on Raspberry Pi or Debian system